zannabianca1997/apelle/README.md

 | songs         | 8082 |
 | songs-youtube | 8091 |

-## Configuration
-Every service can take configuration from multiple sources.
-In order, configuration keys are searched:
-- Cli arguments: `-C serve.port`
-- Enviroment variables: `APELLE__SERVE__PORT`
-- A TOML file provided with `-c`
-- The `global` table of a TOML file called `Apelle.toml` in the current directory or in an ancestor
-- A TOML file called `Apelle-<service name>.toml` in the current directory or in an ancestor
-- The `<service name>` table of `Apelle.toml`
-- The `default` table of `Apelle.toml`
-- The default values

 ## Services

+Here is a short description of each service.
+See the dedicated `README.md` in each service directory for more details.

 ## `db`
 A simple postgres instance.
-It is used to store all permanent data
+It is used to store all permanent data.

 ## `migrator`
 A container used to handle migrations.
-It is configured to migrate `db` at startup, with the migration collected from all the others services
+It is configured to migrate `db` at startup, with the migration collected from all the others services.

 ## `gateway`
 An nginx instance, working as the entry point to the costellation.
 It has two